Tiger pistol shrimp

-The tiger pistol shrimp (Alpheus bellulus) belongs to the family of snapping shrimp.
+The tiger pistol shrimp (Alpheus bellulus) belongs to the Alpheidae family, known commonly as snapping shrimp.

+The Alpheidae family is incredibly diverse with over 500 unique species across the world.
+Alpheus bellulus shares a translocation and inversion event of trnE in its mitogenome with several other Alpheus species but there is not enough evidence to say this is a shared commonality among the entire genus.
+Phylogeny suggests Alpheus randalli and Alpheus bellulus belong to the same taxon within a monophyletic group.
+Amino acid composition of the cytochrome b protein in A. bellulus was also similar to those of A.randali and A. lobidens, two other species of snapping shrimp.

 Description

 The tiger pistol shrimp can grow to a size up to 4 to 5 cm, not including antennae.
 The body is stout and opaque.
 The background color of the body is yellowish white or plain yellow.
 The patterns drawn on the cephalothorax, abdomen and tail are irregular but symmetric, their coloration varies from light brown, brownish purple to brownish orange.
 The legs are banded with the same colors as the body and are covered with short bristles.
 The antennae are red.

 The chelipeds are also banded, with the right being bigger and modified into a powerful weapon.
 By closing at extreme speed, the cheliped expels an air bubble at more than 100 km/h towards the prey.
 This action is accompanied with a loud bang.

+Alpheus bellulus use their oversized claws to produce powerful bubbles of air that stun its prey.
+Pressure builds up when the claw opens, and water enters a small chamber in the claw's bend.
+The claw quickly clamps down and a small plunger pushes water out with high pressure, releasing a high-speed bubble.
 This powerful sonic weapon creates a violent shock wave which can kill or knock out prey, which could be another shrimp or a small fish passing close to the tiger pistol shrimp.

-The sound emitted from the collapsing bubble can be up to 218 decibels, with a temperature of up to 4,800 degrees celsius, slightly cooler than the surface of the sun.
+The sound emitted from the collapsing bubble can be up to 218 decibels, with a temperature of up to 4,800 degrees celsius, slightly cooler than the surface of the Sun.